Louisiana: Post–Civil War to mid–20th century

-In the early decades of the 20th century, thousands of African Americans left Louisiana in the Great Migration north to industrial cities for jobs and education, and to escape Jim Crow society and lynchings.
+During the early 20th century, thousands of African Americans left Louisiana in the Great Migration north to industrial cities for jobs and education, and to escape Jim Crow society and lynchings.
 The boll weevil infestation and agricultural problems cost many sharecroppers and farmers their jobs.
 The mechanization of agriculture also reduced the need for laborers.
 Beginning in the 1940s, blacks went west to California for jobs in its expanding defense industries.

-In 1920 the state had no continuous paved roads running east to west or north to south which traversed the entire state.
+In 1920, Louisiana had no continuous paved roads running east to west, or north to south which traversed the entire state.

 During some of the Great Depression, Louisiana was led by Governor Huey Long.
 He was elected to office on populist appeal.
 His public works projects provided thousands of jobs to people in need, and he supported education and increased suffrage for poor whites, but Long was criticized for his allegedly demagogic and autocratic style.
 He extended patronage control through every branch of Louisiana's state government.
 Especially controversial were his plans for wealth redistribution in the state.
 Long's rule ended abruptly when he was assassinated in the state capitol in 1935.